 Pushing the Boundaries of Endurance

 Looking to switch things up while testing your endurance with some friendly competition?
 The 2021 Lake Lure Olympiad takes place August 13th and 14th.
 An event long renowned for its multiple race events and scenic locations, the Olympiad offers participants of almost every age and ability level a chance to test their triathlon prowess.
-The combination of a 750 meter lake swim, 14-mile single loop bike course, and 5K out and back run route has thrilled and challenged participants and spectators annually for 16 years, and the money raised goes to the area’s local charities and service organizations.
+The combination of a 750-meter lake swim, 14-mile single loop bike course, and 5K out-and-back run route has thrilled and challenged participants and spectators annually for 16 years, and the money raised goes to the area’s local charities and service organizations.
 It’s the ultimate way to push yourself physically while helping others in the process!
 Registration is required and USAT rules apply.
-For more information or to register for this year’s event, click here.
+Find more information and register for this year’s event.